Rob Mariano: Additional television appearances

 In 2004, Mariano was the narrator/player operator of a short-lived reality series on UPN titled The Player.
-The show aired 8 episodes from August 4 to September 15.

 On April 16, 2005, Mariano and Brkich were married in a private ceremony in the Bahamas.
 CBS aired Rob and Amber Get Married, a two-hour special about the wedding, on May 24, 2005.

 Mariano was a co-host of the six-week Sci Fi series, Sci Fi Investigates.
-The show investigates subjects such as Bigfoot, Mothman, Paranormal Hotspots, Roswell, The Afterlife and Voodoo.

 Between their two appearances on The Amazing Race, Mariano and Brkich filmed a 10-episode show for the Fox Reality Channel, Rob and Amber: Against the Odds in 2006, which aired the following year.
 Set in Las Vegas, the program follows Mariano's attempts to become a professional poker player and features professional player Daniel Negreanu tutoring him.
 The series ended with Rob and Amber Mariano accepting an offer to appear on The Amazing Race: All-Stars and the odds of Rob's professional poker career waned.

-In 2008, Mariano appeared in an episode of Canadian show, Reality Obsessed, hosted by Murtz Jaffer and won first place in a competition that pitted him against James Zinkand (Big Brother 9 (US)), Jen Parker (The Amazing Race 12), and Jennifer Hoffman (The Apprentice).
-The episode, "The Reality All-Stars Game", aired on November 19.
+In 2008, Mariano appeared in an episode of Canadian show Reality Obsessed, hosted by Murtz Jaffer and won first place in a competition that pitted him against James Zinkand (Big Brother 9), Jen Parker (The Amazing Race 12), and Jennifer Hoffman (The Apprentice).

 Mariano was co-host on The History Channel's Around the World in 80 Ways which ran from October to December 2011.

 In 2016, Mariano appeared in a special episode of The Price Is Right which featured multiple former Survivor contestants competing on the show.
 The episode aired on May 23, 2016.

-In 2022, Mariano is on Season 2 Secret Celebrity Renovation, where he and his company help restore houses for various celebrities.
+In 2022, Mariano was in a Season 2 episode of Secret Celebrity Renovation, where he and his company help restore houses for various celebrities.

+Mariano was a contestant on the first season of Deal or No Deal Island.
+He was eliminated at the final four challenge by coming in last place after receiving a three-minute penalty for looking at another player's completed puzzle.

+Mariano is also a contestant on The Traitors season 3 which aired in 2025.
+During the season, he came in 12th place after being eliminated in a roundtable vote.

+Mariano is the host of Deal or No Deal Island After Show with Boston Rob which aired its first episode on January 8, 2025 (USA).
+In the show Rob sits down with eliminated players to discuss the challenges, talk about social interactions, and share behind-the-scenes footage from the latest episode of Deal or no Deal Island.